LLNL/axom/src/axom/inlet/docs/sphinx/quick_start.rst

 Verification
 ------------

 This step helps ensure that the given input file follows the rules expected by the code.
+This should be done after completely defining your schema, which also reads in the values in the input file.
+This allows you to access any other part of the user-provided input.
 These rules are not verified until you call ``Inlet::verify()``.
 Doing so will return true/false and output SLIC warnings to indicate which Field or Table violated which rule.